jquery-dlya-slabih/vite-react-ssr/README.md

 For this reason, we need to transpile the code to older browsers.
 List of supported browsers [here](https://browserslist.dev/?q=ZGVmYXVsdHMgYW5kIGZ1bGx5IHN1cHBvcnRzIGVzNi1tb2R1bGU%3D).

-In other hand, if you don't need to support older browsers than tailwind designed, you can remove Lightning CSS.
+Alternatively, if you only need to support browsers compatible with Tailwind, you can safely remove Lightning CSS.

-# TO DO
+## TO DO

 - add query options constants
 - enhance react-router usage
-- remove redundant @vitest/coverage-v8
 - https://vite-pwa-org.netlify.app/ add offline mode
 - research fastify, http2, early hints
 - research mswjs